sgttwld/sgttwld.github.io/ls2/slides/kernels.md

 * Hence, $\langle x,x'\rangle$ is a good similarity measure, if the length (or _magnitude_) of the vectors are not informative.

-* E.g. when the vectors are normalized in some way, so that only the proportions between the features are relevent, not their total value.
+* E.g. when the vectors are normalized in some way, so that only the proportions between the features are relevant, not their total value.

 * Or when having decision hyperplanes through the origin, so that only the angle is used as a criterion.